nahusznaj/creating_database_SQL_python/README.md

 - Import data into SQLite
 - Design a normalized database schema
-- Create tables for our schema
+- Create tables for the schema
-- Insert data into our schema
+- Insert data into the schema

 See more projects in my [portfolio](https://nahusznaj.github.io/portfolio/).